kbook6/kbook6/README.md

 ## ⟡ Past Projects ⟡
 ✩ BIOS6150 Genomics and Applied Bioinformatics with @acressy, @j3kim2019, and @sofia-oliver
 ✩ CHEM4582 Biochemistry II Laboratory Biometals Course-based Undergraduate Research Experience
-✩ Introduction to Optimization Homework (ENGY 606)
+✩ ENGY606 Introduction to Optimization Homework
 <!--
 **kbook6/kbook6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.